Going beyond digital twin technology

 The number of tests is limited only by imagination.
 Testing help optimize and validate the design, materials and production processes – and because this is all done virtually, it makes your entire lifecycle more sustainable.

 The continuous cycle of information between the virtual and real worlds achieves a closed loop supporting the following benefits:

-Virtual twin technologies provided by Dassault Systèmes' solutions enable businesses, consumers, patients and citizens, to solve the biggest sustainability challenges and drive innovation by:
+Virtual twin technologies provided by Dassault Systèmes' platform solutions enable businesses, consumers, patients and citizens, to solve the biggest sustainability challenges and drive innovation by: